marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 #### 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+To answer this question, I created a CTE (orders_duration) that calculates the number of pizza and average duration per order.
+I did the same approach as the previous question, I just modified the runner_id to order_id and added total number of pizza.

+Then, I used the orders_duration CTE to calculate for the correlation between the number of pizza and duration.
+The resulting output is the correlation coefficient.

      WITH orders_duration AS
       (SELECT order_id,